Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 -------

-## Sampling Based Approahes
+## Monte-Carlo Sampling Based Approahes

-The approaches discussed in this section utilize the statistical sampling techniques to approximate the softmax function without preserving the original structure.
+The approaches discussed in this section utilize the Monte-Carlo sampling techniques to approximate the softmax expectation during backpropagation to avoid the expensive computation on the normalizing term.
 Before delving into the methodology, we need to know some nice mathematical properties of the cross-entropy loss with the softmax activation.

 ### Cross-Entropy Loss with Softmax